gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 ### getLevelActiveIntegrations
-Check active integration at store
+Get active integrations for a level.